facebookincubator/FBX2glTF/README.md

 Windows users may [download](https://cmake.org/download) CMake for Windows, install it and [run it](https://cmake.org/runningcmake/) on the FBX2glTF checkout (choose a build directory distinct from the source).
-As part of this process, you will be asked to choose which generator to use; it should be fine to pick any recent Visual Studio option relevant to your system.
+As part of this process, you will be asked to choose which generator to use; the code is only known to compile on ***Visual Studio 2017***.

+*(MinGW support may be plausible.
+Contributions welcome.)*

-Note that the CMAKE_BUILD_TYPE variable from the Unix Makefile system is entirely ignored here; the Visual Studio solution that's generated handles all the canonical build types -- Debug, Release, MinSizeRel, and so on.
+Note that the `CMAKE_BUILD_TYPE` variable from the Unix Makefile system is entirely ignored here; the Visual Studio solution that's generated handles all the canonical build types -- Debug, Release, MinSizeRel, and so on.
 You will choose which one to build in the Visual Studio IDE.

 ## Conversion Process
-The actual translation begins with the FBX SDK parsing the input file, and ends with the generation of the core `JSON` description that forms the core of glTF, along with binary buffers that hold geometry and animations (and optionally also emedded resources such as textures.)
+The actual translation begins with the FBX SDK parsing the input file, and ends with the generation of the descriptive `JSON` that forms the core of glTF, along with binary buffers that hold geometry and animations (and optionally also emedded resources such as textures.)

 In the process, each node and mesh in the FBX is ripped apart into a long list